 You had the impression that the reason she never guessed Clark Kent was Superman was… she never really looked at Clark.
 Or any man, for that matter.
 Men were all essentially beneath her notice.

 This attitude continued through the years and many iterations of the Superman cast, right into the sixties: Lois was the ultra-feminist of the early twentieth century, smoking cigars with the boys, proving herself an equal or superior to everyone in the room.
 If she got in trouble, well, only Superman could get her out of it.
 And that was the original source of her attraction to Superman: She was convinced that he was the only man in the world who was actually worthy of her love.
-And clearly Superman considered her to be a superior specimen of woman, hence, the mutual attraction.
+And clearly Superman (or Clark Kent) considered her to be a superior specimen of woman, hence, the mutual attraction.

 Over the years, Lois would change from the suffragette feminist to the Julia Steinham feminist, flaunting her beauty while emphasizing her brains.
-The Lois of the sixties comics also started to get obsessive about Superman, and briefly became a True Romance damsel doing anything she could to win Superman’s hand.
+The Lois of the sixties comics also started to get paradoxically obsessive about Superman, and briefly became a True Romance damsel doing anything she could to win Superman’s hand.
 But even then, she was convinced of her innate superiority and worthiness to be Superman’s only love.

 But when we got to 1978’s Superman: The Movie, the various and constantly-juggled writing teams, starting with Mario Puzo and ending with director Richard Donner, crafted two-dimensional comic book caricatures instead of more realistic characters.
 Lois received perhaps the most striking change of all the popular characters of the Superman mythos: Her feminista had been severely curtailed, and her superiority was watered down by camp incompetence.
 Sure, she thought she deserved a Pulitzer… but she could barely spell the word.
 She did the “city beat,” but judging from the movie’s dialog snippets, like calling out to Jimmy Olsen to get the spelling of “bloodletting,” her writing was apparently sensationalist trash.
 And she wasn’t acting so much dismissive of everyone else, as she was too distracted to notice anyone else.
 The feminist had been de-fanged, and a barely-competent 70’s working girl/stereotypical love interest remained.

 All of this doesn’t quite make her a Valley Girl… but it sure isn’t the strong, rightfully-assured feminist that was the traditional Lois.
 The movie Lois was not as strong or capable as she pretended to be, and approached Superman as just another beefcake to infatuate over.
-When she got the chance to interview him, her questions were embarrassingly lightweight; they were barely above first date questions (which, judging by her nightgown, is exactly what she thought it was).
+When she got the chance to interview him, her questions were embarrassingly lightweight; they were barely above first date questions (which, judging by her dress, was exactly what she thought it was).
 The iconic female ace reporter was reduced to being a crushing fangirl, and it wasn’t Lois’ best look.